Logitech/vr_ink_sdk/Assets/NativeSampleProject/README.md

 The API doesn't provide data for other controllers.
 In this example, the HTC Vive controller will use the SteamVR 2.0 Input mapping either way.

 ## Troubleshooting
+Note that the action mapping is done at the start of the application.
+Meaning that any controller you want to see in this application will have to be turned on and being paired to your HMD **before** starting the application.
+Turning on or pairing the controller after the start of the application will result in them having no action map assigned and thus not rendering or working in the app.

-When running this application, you may encounter the following exception:
+When running this application with both VR Ink and a Vive controller, you may encounter the following exception:

 `Exception thrown at 0x00007FFB5F26D93E (nvoglv64.dll) in VRInkNative.exe: 0xC0000005: Access violation reading location 0x0000000000000000.`

 This is a known issue that seems to happen on some machines and not others.
 Closing the process and starting the application will eventually make it work.
+Note that having only VR Ink connected should not trigger this exception.

 If you experience any problem with your VR Ink device, have a look at the [FAQ section](./../FAQ/Readme.md).
 If this does not solve your problem you can contact us at [vrinksupport@logitech.com](mailto:vrinksupport@logitech.com).